FishboneChiang/SDPJSolver.jl/README.md

 - "Y": value of the variable `Y`
 - "p-Obj": value of the primal objective function
 - "d-Obj": value of the dual objective fucntion
 - "status": reports the status of optimization.
+Can be either
+    * "Optimal"
+    * "Feasible"
-Can be either "Optimal" or "Cannot reach optimality within `iterMax` iterations."
+    * "Cannot reach optimality within `iterMax` iterations."